-- □A limited number of visits per year, including evaluation of X-rays. - □An initial exam with a chiropractor to determine the nature of your problem and prepare a treatment plan if necessary. - □ Follow-up visits to chiropractors, as indicated by a treatment plan, which may include spinal and extraspinal manipulations, therapy, and X-ray procedures with the exception of those listed in the limitations and exclusions. - Any of the following when medically necessary: radiology codes for the spine, traction, whirlpool, manual electrical stimulation, ultrasound, therapeutic exercise, neuromuscular reeducation, massage when performed by a chiropractor, attended therapy techniques, dynamic therapeutic activities, and spinal manipulation. - □A re-evaluation to assess the need to continue, extend or change your treatment plan.
-If a separate appointment is made to re-evaluate your treatment plan, it will count as a visit and a copayment or coinsurance will be required.

-□X-rays and laboratory tests are covered in full when prescribed by a chiropractor for medically necessary services.
+- □A limited number of visits per year, including evaluation of X-rays. - □An initial exam with a chiropractor to determine the nature of your problem and prepare a treatment plan if necessary. - □ Follow-up visits to chiropractors, as indicated by a treatment plan, which may include spinal and extraspinal manipulations, therapy, and X-ray procedures with the exception of those listed in the limitations and exclusions, and extraspinal manipulation when medically necessary. - □Any of the following when medically necessary: radiology codes for the spine, traction, whirlpool, manual electrical stimulation, ultrasound, therapeutic exercise, neuromuscular reeducation, massage when performed by a chiropractor, attended therapy techniques, dynamic therapeutic activities, spinal manipulation, and extraspinal manipulation. - □A re-evaluation to assess the need to continue, extend or change your treatment plan.
+If a separate appointment is made to re-evaluate your treatment plan, it will count as a visit and a copayment or coinsurance will be required. - □X-rays and laboratory tests are covered in full when prescribed by a chiropractor for medically necessary services.
 X-ray interpretations or consultations are only covered when performed by a chiropractor or an American Radiology Association (ARA) radiologist.